brettgullan/tailwindcss-scrims/README.md

 ## What are Scrims?

-In photography, a scrim is something that softens light — usually from the sun, or a flash — and is typically a piece of fabric, paper or acrylic stretched across a frame.
+In photography, a scrim is something that softens light — from the sun, or a flash — and is typically a piece of fabric, paper or acrylic stretched across a frame.

 In UX, a scrim is a design technique (a gradient or overlay) used to make text more legible when overlaid on an image.
 The kind of visual treatment that is becoming increasingly common in card-based design.